- Treatments & Procedures (A-Z)

 Anal Fistula is an abnormal tube like passage (communication) between the interior of the anal canal (or rectum) and the outer skin surface around the anus.
 One opening of the fistula (Internal opening) is inside the anus (or rectum) and another opening ( External opening) is on skin surface around the anus.
 A tube like structure (Fistula track) connect them.
 AyurVAID Hospitals provides Fistula Treatment through Ayurveda.
 Ancient Ayurveda surgeon, Susruta has described five types of Bhagandara(Sataponak, Ustragriwa, Parisrabi, Sambukawarta, Unmargi).
 They have been classified according to the vitiation of the three doshas and the shape & site of the fistula tract.

-At AyurVAID Hospitals, we are proud to say that we have cured those patients who were not cured by advance repeated surgeries.
-Any drug of any stream of medicine can control the fistula infection but cannot cure fistula completely.
+At AyurVAID Hospitals, we are proud to say that we have successfully treated those patients who did not get relief even after repeated surgeries.
+Any drug of any stream of medicine can control the fistula infection but cannot treat fistula completely.
 So do not waste your time & money in the hope of some miracle.
 Today, the well accepted Ayurvedic technique - the Ksharasutra treatment - is the treatment of choice for Fistula-in-Ano, After treatment at AyurVAID Hospitals, there is minimal to no chance of haemorrhoids or abscess recurring.
 We treat with ksharasutra (also described as Ayurveda Piles Operation), a seton thread medicated with organic alkalis, or Kshara Karma (application of special alkaline medical paste) intervention, supplemented by Panchakarma procedures.

 Anal fistulas commonly occur due to an anal abscess.